 - An exchange accepts the messages from a producer application and routes them to correct message queues for PDF creation.

 - The PDF processing worker (the consumer) receives the task and starts the processing of the PDF.

 Messages are not published directly to a queue, instead, the producer sends messages to an exchange.
 An exchange is responsible for the routing of the messages to the different queues.
 An exchange accepts messages from the producer application and routes them to message queues with the help of bindings and routing keys.
-A binding is the link between a queue and an exchange.
+A binding is a link between a queue and an exchange.

 Message flow in RabbitMQ

 - Bindings have to be created from the exchange to queues.
-In this case we see two bindings to two different queues from the exchange.
-The Exchange routes the message in to the queues depending on message attributes.
+In this case, we see two bindings to two different queues from the exchange.
+The Exchange routes the message into the queues depending on message attributes.

 - The messages stay in the queue until they are handled by a consumer

 - The consumer handles the message.